 You may be wondering what it takes to create your own EP.
 Whether you are looking to give away an EP for free (to augment your fan base) or you simply want to conduct your own focus group and test market a new music genre, ask yourself the following questions before you begin the process of creating your own EP:

 - Why are you creating an EP?
-In other words, is it a promotional tool, are you experimenting with your music, is it a way to thank you fans—perhaps after a successful worldwide tour?
+In other words, is it a promotional tool, are you experimenting with your music, or is it a way to thank your fans—perhaps after a successful worldwide tour?

 - Who are you creating the EP for?
 This question considers who will be hearing your music, such as what age group, is it for city dwellers or laid-back folks living in the country, etc?

 - What style and tone of music would you like to feature?
 Meaning, are you going for a soft country rock vibe with a lot of storytelling or more of an instrumental sound?

 - Will the songs all be new or a mashup of some of your previous work mixed in with some new tracks?

 - Will you be recording your EP on your own, or do you need the help of technicians?

 - How will you be distributing your EP?
 It runs the gamut from using a mass distributor to uploading the EP yourself to your website.